 What Are You Waiting For?

-- Do you have a rich relative who can help you?
+- Do you have a wealthy relative who can help you?

 - Are you waiting for that inheritance?